ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 peers.
 Chaincode installation is a peer-level operation.
 Chaincode instantiation, however, is a channel-level operation.
 It only needs to be performed once on the channel, no matter how many peers have joined the channel.
-I\'ll try to prove it to you in this section.
+I'll try to prove it to you in this section.

 Chaincode instantiation causes a transaction to occur on the channel, so even if a peer on the channel does not have the chaincode installed, it